shoaib0657/foodmine/README.md

 ## Overview

-This Angular application is a comprehensive food ordering platform that allows users to explore a variety of foods, search for specific items, manage their cart, place orders, and track their order status.
-The application seamlessly integrates with a backend server, enabling features like user authentication, registration, and order management.
+This project is a full-stack web application that allows users to order food online from a variety of cuisines and restaurants.
+The application is built using Angular for the frontend and Node.js for the backend, and uses MongoDB as the database.
+The application also integrates with PayPal for payment processing.

 ## Features

 ### 1. User Authentication and Registration

-- **Login Page:** Users can log in using their credentials, ensuring a secure and personalized experience.
+Users can create an account and log in securely using their email and password.
+The application uses JSON Web Tokens (JWT) for authentication and bcrypt for password hashing.
-- **Registration Page:** New users can easily register by providing the required information.

 ### 2. Food Exploration